bitscoper/Bitscoper_Cyber_ToolBox/README.md

 Crawls the titles of webpages in series by number and lists the available links.

+### DNS Record Retriever

+Retrieves DNS records of a domain name or an IP address.

 ### WHOIS Retriever

 Retrieves WHOIS information of a domain name.